eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ### 1a.
 Optional: Move the existing execution client database to its new location

-This only works if you've chosen the same execution client in eth-docker as you are running in systemd.
+This only works if you've chosen the same execution client in Eth Docker as you are running in systemd.
 This avoids a fresh sync of the execution client database in the new location.
 Note you might want to fresh sync if your DB has grown to the point where starting over is beneficial.

 In the location for the new client stack, e.g. `~/eth-docker`, stop the stack: `./ethd stop`